 We use stock-based awards to reward long-term performance and incentivize future performance of our executive officers and other employees and service providers.
 We believe that providing a meaningful portion of the total compensation package in the form of stock-based awards aligns the incentives of our executive officers with the interests of our stockholders and motivates and helps retain our executive officers and other personnel.
-Stock-based awards are awarded under the PLBY Group, Inc. 2021 Equity and Incentive Compensation Plan (the "2021 Plan"), which was approved by our stockholders in 2021.
+Stockbased awards are awarded under the PLBY Group, Inc. 2021 Equity and Incentive Compensation Plan, which was approved by our stockholders in 2021.